Welcome to Reader Training Brain

 • Discuss the indications for incorporating 18F-FET PET imaging in the patient’s journey.

-• Demonstrate the clinical benefits of 18F-FET PET for patient with gliomas.
+• Demonstrate the clinical benefits of 18F-FET PET for patients with gliomas.

-• Compare 18F-FET PET to current standard of care imaging, supporting its clinical utility.
+• Compare 18F-FET PET to the current standard of care imaging, supporting its clinical utility.

 Note: This module is supported by additional information presented in Reader Training Modules 2, 3 and 4.
 Test Your Knowledge” competency measurements in the form of quiz questions, will be displayed throughout the module.
 Upon completion of this Module, a post-test will be offered to provide a Statement of Participation.